Laurie’s New York Dirty Dogs

 “It was always something I wanted to do coming from New York,” she said.

-She spent a few years outside the BMW motorcycle dealer in North Hampton before moving to Seacoast Harley-Davidson.
+She spent a few years outside a motorcycle dealer in North Hampton before moving to her current location.
 Her cart was recognizable for the yellow and blue umbrella of all Sabrett’s hot dog carts.

 “This year, coming here, was a fabulous year,” she said, adding she brought her cart to a special drive-in movie night at the motorcycle dealer.
 “It was a very successful summer this year.”

-Booth is one of only two people in New Hampshire who offer the dogs, with the other being a man in Wolfeboro, who also hails from New York originally.
 Booth makes the trip to the factory on Long Island every six to eight weeks for a new supply of dogs.
-She has a huge freezer on site in North Hampton to store them.
+She has a huge freezer in which to store them.

 “Everything here is from New York except the rolls,” she said.